astropy/astropy-APEs/APE6.rst

 introduction of new standards.
 Let's just stipulate that this standard may be a bad idea, but talk about it anyway.
-Following the lead of the astronomical data community in recently documenting shortcomings of the FITS standard, we start by discussing existing widely-used standards and why they are substantially lacking.
+Following the lead of the astronomical data community in recently documenting shortcomings of the FITS standard, we start by discussing existing widely-used standards and why they are lacking.

 CSV